 Augustin “Augie” Tellez, Executive Vice President

 Augustin “Augie” Tellez is the executive vice president of the Seafarers International Union.
-He was appointed to that position in November 2005.
+He was appointed to that position in November 2005 and subsequently has been reelected multiple times by the union’s membership.

 Previously, he served as the union’s vice president of contracts and contracts enforcement from 1991-2005.
 In that post, he managed the SIU’s collective bargaining and contract implementation efforts throughout all segments of the industry, including deep sea, Great Lakes, inland and passenger vessels.

 Tellez was appointed as vice president in 1991 by the SIU executive board.
-He was elected to a full term by the union’s membership in 1992 and has been reelected every four years thereafter.
+He was elected to a full term by the union’s membership in 1992 and was reelected thereafter.

 He also serves as a trustee for the Paul Hall Center for Maritime Training and Education – a world-class, comprehensive vocational education institution located in Piney Point, Md.
 Additionally, Tellez chairs the Paul Hall Center’s advisory board, composed of high-ranking industry representatives from labor, management and government.

-Serving under the administration of SIU President Michael Sacco, Tellez has helped lead the union to numerous contractual gains and improved benefits for SIU members and their families.
+Serving under the respective administrations of the late SIU President Frank Drozak, retired SIU President Michael Sacco and current SIU President David Heindel, Tellez has helped lead the union to numerous contractual gains and improved benefits for SIU members and their families.

 Tellez also worked closely with the development team that put together the union’s Coast Guard-accepted training record book – a groundbreaking document first published in 1997 that is designed to help both individual SIU members and SIU-contracted companies comply with complex international maritime regulations.

-Since July 2011, he has served on the U.S. Transportation Department’s Marine Transportation System National Advisory Council.
+From July 2011 to August 2022, he served on the U.S. Transportation Department’s Marine Transportation System National Advisory Council.
 In 2017, he was appointed to serve on the federal U.S. Maritime Workforce Working Group Subcommittee, which is part of the council.
 The subcommittee is tasked with examining and assessing the size of the pool of United States citizen mariners necessary to support the U.S.-flag fleet in times of national emergency.

 He served the union in various capacities in Jacksonville, Fla.; Mobile, Ala.; Tampa; Paducah, Ky.; Baltimore; St. Louis; and Houston.
 In 1980, he became the port agent for the SIU’s headquarters port, located in Brooklyn.